Here’s what you need to know:

 The saliva testing laboratory, fully operated by the university, has established stringent protocols for processing saliva samples.

 - Saliva collection tubes are bar coded, but the testing laboratory does not have access to personal information of any participant.
-The testing laboratory submits results to the Student Health Center, and only Student Health Center personnel have the ability to identify individuals whose saliva results indicate they need to schedule a diagnostic test.
+The testing laboratory submits results to the Student Health Center, and only Student Health Center personnel have the ability to identify individuals whose saliva results indicate that they need to schedule a diagnostic test.

 Wastewater epidemiology is a technique that is still developing and is being explored in tests around the world to detect the presence of the SARS CoV-2 virus, which causes COVID-19.
 While scientists are still learning about the utility of this surveillance technique, many believe it may provide useful data for decision-making.